 5. Belgian Malinois

-Editor’s Pick: The Lagotto Romagnolo is a dog that has been specially bred to find truffles on all kinds of terrain.
-This breed is a typical water dog of small-medium size and categorized as a working dog.
+The Lagotto Romagnolo is the best truffle dog since it's a dog that has been specially bred to find truffles on all kinds of terrain.
+This breed is a typical water dog of small to medium size and categorized as a working dog.
 Plus, their tight curly hair makes them oh-so-cute.

 With that in mind, working with a truffle dog trainer is key if you plan to start foraging for truffles.
-Some trainers coat an item in truffle oil and have the dog find it.
+Some trainers in truffle dog training will coat an item in truffle oil and have the dog find it.
 Then they are rewarded with high value treats.
-The dog trainer then transitions to burying these items and eventually put truffles under leaves and soil and go through a similar training exercise.
+The dog trainer then transitions to burying these items and eventually puts truffles under leaves and soil and go through a similar training exercise.
 Soon you will have yourself a bonafide truffle hunter.

 European white truffles can sell for as much as $3,600 a pound, making them and their fellow fungi the most expensive food in the world and a culinary delight.
 One two-pound ripe truffle recently sold for more than $300,000.